 For a FREE site survey call us on 0800 028 0842

 Rentokil Specialist Hygiene’s technicians are fully trained in the removal of waste and the cleaning and sanitisation of areas that have been contaminated by bird guano.
-Our innovative cleaning and disinfection measures ensure that all procedures are performed in a safe and efficent manner to help protect you from the health hazards that these environments can present.
+Our innovative cleaning and disinfection measures ensure that all procedures are performed in a safe and efficient manner to help protect you from the health hazards that these environments can present.
+Our service features:

 Bird droppings from pigeons, gulls and sparrows can result in permanent damage to the structure of your building or equipment if they are not dealt with correctly.
 Areas such as roofs, balconies, machinery, ventilation systems, and lofts provide birds with sheltered spots that are ideal for roosting and nesting.
 The birds then leave their waste in the building or area it has chosen to nest in.

 From building damage to serious health risks, bird droppings can be more than just an inconvenience if left unchecked for long periods of time.